Key takeaways

 Physical and Psychological Stress

-Smoking is a primary cause of high blood pressure because its chemicals produce plaque that narrows and blocks your arteries, causing your heart rate and blood pressure to rise.
+It’s a major cause of high blood pressure because the chemicals in cigarette smoke create plaque that clogs up your arteries, which makes your heart work harder and raises your blood pressure.

 Mental Health Risk